runcmf/runtracy/README.md

             'showSlimContainer' => 0,
 //            'showEloquentORMPanel' => 0,
 //            'showTwigPanel' => 0,
+            'showIdiormPanel' => 0,// > 0 mean you enable logging
+            // but show or not panel you decide in browser in panel selector 'showDoctrineDBALPanel' => 0,
             'showProfilerPanel' => 0,
             'showVendorVersionsPanel' => 0,
             'showXDebugHelper' => 0,